Competitor Race Rules

 - NO GPS units or devices are permitted to be used.

 - The complete team must enter and exit all TA’s together through the marshal point – Transitions must be entered at the entry sign only and exited at the exit sign only.
-Any team not crossing timing mats on the way out of TA’s will be ranked below all teams that have done so.
+Any team not crossing timing mats on the way into TA’s will be ranked below all teams that have done so.

 - MA’s are challenges that teams are required (if they chose too) to complete before moving on.